-Since printing and distribution of spiral bound books is not available through many (if not all!) of the popular self publishing platforms and programs, you'll have to find a printer on your own.
+Since printing and distribution of spiral bound books are not available through many (if not all!) of the popular self-publishing platforms and programs, you'll have to find a printer on your own.
 Sure, you could still use the quick print shops.
 But that will usually not create a product eligible for retail distribution because they are much more fragile and can require special handling.
 They don't "shelve" well, meaning that they don't have the title on the binding and have difficulty standing up (literally!) on a shelf.
-Some big traditional publishers have gotten around the shelf problem with hardcovers that have a spiral binding encased in it.
-It's a very expensive option that would be beyond the budget and technical skills of self published authors.
+Some big traditional publishers have gotten around the shelf problem with hardcovers that have a spiral binding encased in them.
+It's a very expensive option that would be beyond the budget and technical skills of self-published authors.

 Make sure you know your investment for print, warehousing, distribution, fulfillment, shipping, sales tax, and other requirements before you ever consider this challenging and expensive binding option!

-Though it's not a perfect user experience in the kitchen, a perfect bound trade paperback cookbook edition—like you'd get from self publishing on Amazon Createspace—might be perfect for your budget.
+Though it's not a perfect user experience in the kitchen, a perfect bound trade paperback cookbook edition—like you'd get from self-publishing on Amazon KDP—might be perfect for your budget.
 If it does well, then you might want to consider offering a hardcover edition later on.
 Offering a new binding option (such as hardcover) gives you the opportunity to create excitement around the new edition book launch!

 The Unbound Cookbook Alternative

 But thanks to technology, there may be another alternative.
-Publishing on eBook platforms such as Amazon Kindle Direct Publishing (KDP) is extremely inexpensive by comparison to all other print options.
+Publishing on eBook platforms such as Amazon KDP is extremely inexpensive in comparison to all other print options.
 Plus, these days, readers are also likely to want your cookbook as an eBook so that they can pull up the recipes on their computers or mobile devices, especially tablets.
 When publishing an eBook cookbook, emphasize this convenience since it can be a win-win for you and your readers.